 Hotel guests now have more than one transportation option, ever since Disney Skyliner opened in fall 2019.
 Art of Animation shares a Disney Skyliner station with Disney’s Pop Century Resort.
 Soar in the sky in one of Skyliner’s colorful gondolas over Hourglass Lake to the Caribbean Beach station.
 At this main hub, you’ll transfer lines (much like the monorail lines at the Transportation and Ticket Center) to head directly to Disney’s Hollywood Studios or EPCOT (the EPCOT line has a quick stop at Disney’s Riviera Resort but you do not need to leave the gondola).
 Operating hours vary depending on park hours, though you can usually expect Skyliner to be running about an hour before park open and an hour and a half after park close.
 Find more details about this newer transportation option in our Disney Skyliner guide.

 If you’re headed to Disney’s Animal Kingdom, Magic Kingdom, the water parks or Disney Springs, you’ll need to take a bus.
-To avoid long lines, travel during a non-peak time, or consider driving yourself (whether it’s your own car or a rental car) or using a ride-sharing service or a Minnie Van (returning summer 2022).
+To avoid long lines, travel during a non-peak time, or consider driving yourself (whether it’s your own car or a rental car) or using a ride-sharing service or a Minnie Van.

-Amenities and Recreation at Disney’s Art of Animation Resort
+Amenities, Recreation and Shopping at Disney’s Art of Animation Resort

 Disney’s Art of Animation Resort also offers the following amenities:

 - A 24-hour ATM in the lobby and currency exchange at the Front Desk